Skip to main content

 The reason why this bet type is better suited for high-stakes players is that when placing a Full Complete Bet, the staked amount should reach the ceiling on straight-up bets.
 Still, this might not necessarily be the case, as in some brick-and-mortar casinos, roulette fans might be required to keep their bets below this limit.

 Something essential roulette fans should bear in mind is that while making such a bet, they will not place any of their chips on the betting layout.
-While being in a land-based casino, gambling enthusiasts simply need to tell the dealer that they want to make a Full Complete Bet and they will be good to go as soon as the dealer acknowledges the bet type and the staked amount.
+When playing in a land-based casino, gambling enthusiasts simply need to tell the dealer that they want to make a Full Complete Bet and they will be good to go as soon as the dealer acknowledges the bet type and the staked amount.

-Presuming that you have decided to make such a bet on 17, this will mean that you will place a Straight-Up bet on that number, as well as four Split bets, on 17 and 14, 16, 18, and 20.
-Additionally, you will place four corner bets on 17, 16, 13, and 14, another one on 17, 18, 14, and 15, another one on 17, 16, 19, and 20, and the last one will be on 17, 18, 20, 21.
-Finally, players should make two Six Line bets, one on 17, 16, 18, 13, 14, 15, and another one on 16, 17, 18, 19, 20.
+Presuming that you decide to make such a bet on 17, this will mean that you will place a Straight-Up bet on that number, as well as four Split bets on 17/14, 17/16, 17/18, and 17/20.
+Additionally, you will place four corner bets on 17/16/13/14, 17/18/14/15, 17/16/19/20, and 17/18/20/21.
+Finally, players should make two Six Line bets, one on 17/16/18/13/14/15 and another on 16/17/18/19/20/21.

 The Fixed Call Bet